Netcracker/qubership-trino/docs/public/security.md

-This guide provides information about the main security parameters and its configuration in the Trino service.
+This section provides information about the main security parameters and its configuration in the Trino service.

 ## Exposed Ports